approximately-equal/kingmaker-thesis/contents/matter/results.typ

 @across-tactic presents the outcomes of these matchups.
 The columns represent the strategy used by Democrats, and the rows represent those used by Republicans.

 #figure(caption: [
-  Proportion of wins for each candidate across all combinations of tactics ])[
+  Proportion of wins for each candidate across all combinations of tactics.
+The columns represent the strategy used by Democrats, and the rows represent those used by Republicans.
+Each color corresponds to a different candidate, with the x-axis the cohesion ($phi.alt$) of the Democrats ($1 - phi.alt$ for Republicans), and the y-axis the proportion of election wins (or ties) under the given conditions.
+])[
   #image("../../assets/across_tactic.svg")
 ] <across-tactic>